-- To accept a candidate and send a ‘Letter of Acceptance’ (see below) to the candidate (deadline: Friday, 18 March 2022.
-Due to COVID-19, subject to change based on CSC announcement) supported by EUCC
+- To accept a candidate and send a ‘Letter of Acceptance’ (please request it from EUCC) to the candidate (deadline: Friday, 18 March 2022.
+Due to COVID-19, subject to change based on CSC announcement) supported by EUCC.

 - The scholarship from CSC is only granted to the candidate after the supervisor has confirmed in written format that the candidate has been accepted.

 - For further coordination in China, Ms Selano Li (firstname.lastname@example.org), can assist you as a first screener.

 - If the students receive the CSC grant, Mrs. Weichia Tseng can assist in inquiring for a visa, residence/work permit; housing and insurance issues are dealt with appropriately.
 While simultaneously acting as a second screening entity.

 - Be aware that in China, a Master and PhD degree can be obtained simultaneously and not necessarily consecutively as in the Netherlands.